n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

-The tables list each codepoint along with its Unicode general category, its shaping class, its mark-placement subclass, and its PUA-fallback category.
-The codepoint's Unicode name and an example glyph are also provided.
+The tables list each codepoint along with its Unicode general category, its shaping class, its mark-placement subclass, and its
+<abbr>PUA</abbr>-fallback category.
+The codepoint's Unicode name and an example
+glyph are also provided.

 For example: